Analytics are at the heart of every move you make as a podcaster.

 Use this for: keeping track of your most popular episodes

 ‘Episode overview’ shows you the total downloads per episode of your podcast within a given timeframe.
-It gives you a helpful snapshot of what kind of content is performing best and what your listeners are finding most interesting, meaning you can then plan more episodes around that subject.
+It gives you a helpful snapshot of what kind of content is performing best .
+That means you can then plan more episodes around what your listeners find interesting.

 Episode overview also gives you insight into how an individual episode is performing.
 Is one topic outperforming all the others?
 Is a particular season or batch of episodes continuing to gain downloads months after release?
 What was popular over the festive season?

-For example, you might have pinned an episode, a trailer or a Curated Collection to your podcast website: seeing how many total downloads that episode has achieved since your campaign has begun would give you an indication of how successful it’s been in attracting new listeners.
+For example, you might have pinned an episode, a trailer or a Curated Collection to your podcast website.
+How many total downloads that episode has achieved gives you an indication of how successful it’s been in attracting new listeners.

 Recap: Why Are Podcast Stats and Analytics Important?

 Without a good grasp of your podcast stats, you won’t be able to make informed decisions on how to best market, advertise and monetize your podcast.

 Analytics, when combined with other performance measurement tactics – like reviews, feedback and social media engagement – will help you to draw a detailed picture of your audience, their behaviour, their preferred content and how that affects your podcast’s growth over time.